serpent-os/serpentos.com/content/blog/ready-set-go.md

 There are many use cases for `avalanche`, where we can partition system resources via `systemd-nspawn` instances to provide multiple builders on one host.
 Many builds only utilise a few cores, so it becomes more efficient to run multiple builders concurrently.
-As builds are isolated from the host, they can easily be run on bare metal or in a container/VM if preferred.
+As builds are isolated from the host, `avalanche` instances can easily be run on bare metal or in a container/VM if preferred.

-Once a build is completed, `avalanche` is responsible for reporting completion to `summit` and transferring the packages to `vessel`.
+Once a build is completed, `avalanche` is responsible for reporting completion to `summit`. `summit` then instructs `vessel` to fetch the build artefacts from the relevant `avalanche` instance.

+This design decision allows `summit` to schedule a new build to the `avalanche` instance as soon as it has reported completion of the prior build, thus allowing for maximum use of both upload and download bandwith for each `avalanche` instance -- and as a direct consequence, higher overall build throughput across the entire set of builders.

 # `vessel` - Making Packages Available to Users

 `vessel` is a fairly simple (but very important) part of the build infrastructure.
-After a package is transferred, `vessel` will then update its index with the newly minted package, thus making the package available in our official repository for installation.
+After fetching a package from a a builder, `vessel` will then update its index with the newly minted package, thus making the package available in our official repository for installation.

 In future `vessel` will be expanded to support versioned indexes (making each update a new release) and branches to enable testing new features complete with rollback that `moss` supports across all updates.